Skip to content

 1. Install Docker Desktop for Windows (from docker.com).

-Note: Docker Desktop starts after you log in; that’s normal on Windows.
+Note: Docker Desktop starts after you log in unfortunately.
 Containers marked restart: unless-stopped will auto-start once Docker is running.

-Create a simple folder for your setup, for example:
+Create a folder for your setup, for example:

 C:\TVS99\